gokpm/reddit-discord-webhook/README.md

 # reddit-discord-webhook

 ### 1. Description:

-A python script to retrieve submissions from a subreddit and post it into a discord channel by means of a webhook
+A python script to get submissions from a subreddit and post them in a discord channel by using Reddit's API and Discord's webhook

+### 2. Features:
+1. Asynchronous PRAW
+2. Asyncio
+3. Any number of subreddits and webhooks

-### 2. Pre-Requisites:
+### 3. Pre-Requisites:

 1. Python 3.9
 2. Client ID & Client Secret to access Reddit's API
 3. Discord Webhook URL
-	4. Install the required modules from requirements.txt
+4. Install the required modules from the requirements.txt file

-### 3. Setup:
+### 4. Setup:

 1. Replace the following tags in r2d.py

-		<CLIENT_ID> -> Replace this with the client ID
+	> <CLIENT_ID> -> with the client ID <br>
-		<CLIENT_SECRET> -> Replace this with the client Secret
+	> <CLIENT_SECRET> -> with the client Secret <br>
-		<BOT_NAME> -> Replace this with the name of the bot
+	> <BOT_NAME> -> with the name of the bot <br>
-		<WEBHOOK_URL> -> Replace this with the Webhook URL
+	> <WEBHOOK_URL> -> with the webhook URL <br>

 2. Run r2d.py